 Include for LOAD FOLLOWING template:

+Option 1: Include the following for customers that are not JOEs.

 2.2 Rounding Option(12/11/24 Version)

 If «Customer Name» elects option B, C, or D under section 2.1 above, then by July 31, 2027, «Customer Name» may elect to have BPA serve up to 0.999 aMW of its Above-CHWM Load through the Tier 1 Rate design, pursuant to the PRDM, for the term of the Agreement.
 No later than March 31, 2028, BPA shall indicate «Customer Name»’s election for all Rate Periods through the term of the Agreement in the table below.